VirtualBrainLab/Pinpoint/README.md

 ### CCF -> in vivo issues

-The CCF coordinates that are returned by this tool are not identical to the target you will get in vivo.
-The CCF brain appears to be rotated slightly (tilted backward) and squashed along the DV axis (about 95% of in vivo size).
-Once these issues are resolved Andy and I plan to update both tools to correctly account for this error.
+The CCF coordinates returned by this tool are not identical to the in vivo mouse brain.
+We know for sure that the CCF atlas is stretched along the DV axis (in vivo = 0.952 * CCF) and squashed on the AP axis (in vivo 1.087 * CCF).
+In addition it appears the lamda-bregma angle in the CCF space is rotated by about 5 degrees.
+These differences are **not** currently implemented in the trajectory planner, but they will be included in the next release (v0.5).

 ## Install